Subset28/PC-Optimizations/README.md

 ### **Gaming-Specific Optimizations**
 - **Thermal Management**:
   - Air-cooled **Ryzen 9 3900X** with optimized fan curves to maintain a stable 70°C under heavy loads. 🌬️
-- **Xbox One X-Like Visuals**: Custom NVIDIA driver tweaks to match the rich, vibrant feel of Xbox visuals in Fortnite 🎮.
+- **Xbox One X-like Visuals**: Custom NVIDIA driver tweaks to match the rich, vibrant feel of Xbox visuals in Fortnite 🎮.
 - **Low-Latency Registry Tweaks**: Fine-tuned for smooth responsiveness and ultra-low input lag.

 ---